 There are many ways to meet other mothers and families in the same situation as you.
 For example:

-- Join a new mothers’ group — the early childhood health centre can put you in touch.
+- Join a new mothers’ group — the child health centre can put you in touch.

 - Join a playgroup, or enrol your child in swimming lessons or a baby gym.
 Your local council will have information on children’s activities that are available in your area.

 - Visit the local library — many libraries offer activities for children and mothers, such as music sessions and storytelling.
 They often provide information in different languages about things to do in your area.